Are Museums Your Vacation Jam? Let’s Check Some Out!

 10. Storm King Art Center

-Orange County New York is home to, the stunning, Storm King Mountain and aptly named Storm King Art Center.
+Orange County New York is home to, the stunning, Storm King Mountain aptly named Storm King Art Center.
 It’s the perfect place for outdoor art lovers.

 Storm King Art Center has the largest collection of outdoor sculptures in the country.
 They are spread out over 500 acres of Hudson Valley.
 The local landscapes stunning mountains, meadows, and forests heavily influenced the founders of the art center.